fastalme/envoy-jaeger-test/README.md

-# Distributed Tracing with Envoy service mesh & Jaeger
+# Distributed Tracing with Envoy service mesh & Jaeger (Spring Boot)
 Inspired in [dnivra26/envoy_distributed_tracing] repository, this is a demo project that implements exact the same idea but with Spring Boot services and the latest versions of Envoy and Jaeger at the time this repository was published.
 I have to do this as part of my learning path and to understand every piece of the original demo project.

 ## Technologies and versions